 Most Massachusetts workers are eligible for PFML, including W-2 employees, self-employed individuals, and 1099-MISC contractors, as long as they’ve met the minimum earnings requirement set annually by the Department of Unemployment Assistance (DUA).

-Out-of-state employees are also eligible if the employer reported their wages to the Department of Unemployment Assistance.
+Out-of-state employees are also eligible if the employer reports their wages to the Department of Unemployment Assistance.

-1099-MISC contractors who do not qualify as independent contractors and work for a business with a workforce made up of at least 50% 1099-MISC contractors are also eligible for PFML.
+1099-MISC contract workers who are self-employed and work for a business with a workforce made up of at least 50% 1099-MISC contractors are also eligible for PFML.

 How does MA PFML work?

-Get the low-down on how PFML is funded and administered.
+Get the low-down on how MA PFML is funded and administered.

-The amount you are eligible to receive is calculated based on your average weekly earnings when you apply for leave and the average weekly wage for MA workers, their benefit year, and the type of leave they’re taking.
-In 2024, this amount is capped at a maximum weekly benefit amount of $850 per week.
+The amount an individual is eligible to receive is calculated based on their individual average weekly wage (IAWW), the average weekly wage for MA workers, their benefit year, and the type of leave they’re taking.
+In 2024, this amount is capped at a maximum weekly benefit amount of $1,149.90.